Bonanza: Broadcast history and ratings

 Initially, Bonanza aired on Saturdays at 7:30 p.m.
 Eastern, opposite Dick Clark's Saturday Night Beech-Nut Show and John Gunther's High Road on ABC, and Perry Mason on CBS.
 Bonanza's initial ratings were respectable, often coming in behind Mason but ahead of the ABC lineup.
 Ironically, executives considered canceling the show before its premiere because of its high cost.
 NBC kept it because Bonanza was one of the first series to be filmed and broadcast in color, including scenes of picturesque Lake Tahoe, Nevada.
 NBC's corporate parent, Radio Corporation of America (RCA), used the show to spur sales of RCA-manufactured color television sets (RCA was also the primary sponsor of the series during its first two seasons).

 For Season 3, NBC moved Bonanza to Sundays at 9:00 pm Eastern with new sponsor Chevrolet (replacing The Dinah Shore Chevy Show).
-The new time slot caused Bonanza to soar in the ratings, and it eventually reached number one by 1964, an honor it would keep until 1967 when it was seriously challenged by the socially daring variety show, The Smothers Brothers Comedy Hour on CBS.
+The new time slot caused Bonanza to soar in the ratings, and it eventually reached number one by 1964, an honor it would keep until 1967.
 By 1970, Bonanza was the first series to appear in the Top Five list for nine consecutive seasons (a record that would stand for many years) and thus established itself as the most consistent strong-performing hit television series of the 1960s.
 Bonanza remained high on the Nielsen ratings until 1971, when it finally fell out of the Top Ten.

 During the summer of 1972, NBC broadcast reruns of episodes of the show from the 1967–1970 era on Tuesdays at 7:30 p.m. under the title Ponderosa while also rerunning more recent episodes on Sunday evenings in the show's normal time slot as Bonanza.
 In the fall of 1972, off-network episodes were released in broadcast syndication to local stations by NBC under the Ponderosa name.
 After the series was canceled in 1973, the syndicated reruns reverted to the Bonanza name.